Our Projects

 Memorial University Area Traffic Study

-In 2016, the City of St. John’s, Memorial University, and the Provincial Department of Community Services partnered together to undertake the Memorial University Area Traffic Study.
-The goal of the study was to examine the longer-term transportation infrastructure needs in and around the University area which has seen significant growth.
-Naturally, this study necessitated the expertise of transportation engineers.
+In 2016, the City of St. John’s, Memorial University, and the Provincial Department of Community Services in Newfoundland partnered together to undertake the Memorial University Area Traffic Study.
+The goal was to examine the longer-term transportation infrastructure and ensure that the road and pedestrian networks in and around Memorial University can continue to accommodate its growing population.
+Harbourside developed the unique methodology used during the traffic study, which had to be thorough, detailed, and future-focused.

 Mount Pearl Integrated Transportation Study Phase 1B